Ball Event Center offers up secrets on how to pull of getting hitched without a hitch in the plan

 Want to know what your wedding vendors are thinking but will never say to your face?
-Ball Conference Center knows all about handling wedding parties and making wedding decisions.
+Ball Event Center knows all about handling wedding parties and making wedding decisions.
 Here are the top wedding vendor insider tips on how to assemble your wedding dream team.

 - Do Your Research.
 Keep in mind when researching for your vendors that every professional was once an amateur; many photographers for example can do excellent work but charge less because they have less practical experience.
 However, consider that lower rates aren’t necessarily a good thing.
 Less experience may not work in your favor.
 Check out reviews ahead of time to understand the vendor’s background and skill level, and always always meet in person if at all possible.
 This will give you an idea on what working with the vendor will be like.
 Ask yourself – are they on time?
 Manner of dress aside, are they clean and polite?
 Are they kind?
 Can they communicate effectively?

 - Don’t Ask for Discounts.
 Vendors livelihood may be different than traditionally stereotypical business hour expectations, but don’t forget that this is how they put food on the table.
 Vendors’ rates are established based on skill level, experience, cost of business, etc; please understand that bartering is bad for business.

 - Do Hire Professionals.
 We cannot stress enough: “friendors” are not vendors.
 DIY wedding projects may seem like a smart way to save money – and they can certainly be helpful!
 However, professionals will often save you money in the long run by bringing the tools and expertise you need for your big day.
 Don’t add the stress of tense relationships with family by dealing with poor quality work or missed deadlines; trust the professionals with your celebration.
 If family helps with décor or other projects, these are best done way in advance.
 For anything baking, fresh, or floral – please call professionals.